Hi, I’m Emily.

 BS Molecular Biology - UC Santa Cruz (2014)

-Diet impacts on ectotherm thermal performance
+Diet effects on ectotherm thermal performance

 Human activity is impacting what animals have available to eat and the quality of that food, which may impair their environmental tolerance.
 In this review, we discuss the ways in which nutrition supports thermal physiology in ectothermic animals, like fish, insects, reptiles, and amphibians.